 Given the way in which we calculate effective earnings (revenues minus occupancy and out-of-pocket expenses), providers with lower occupancy costs would be expected to have higher effective earnings (all other things being equal).
 In fact, this is what we found: effective earnings are higher among providers who both serve low-income families and live in regions with lower property values.
 Providers with homes that are of higher value are inherently accepting lower earnings because of the high occupancy costs associated with using their highly-valued property for the family child care business and because child care fees in these neighborhoods are not sufficiently higher to cover the difference in occupancy costs.
 Instead, providers in those neighborhoods accept lower effective earnings than their counterparts.
 Providers who serve predominantly low-income families have an effective hourly wage of \$7.60, while those who serve high-income families have an effective hourly wage of only \$5.74.
-Providers serving low-to-moderate income families have the highest average effective wage, \$8.12.20
+Providers serving low-to-moderate income families have the highest average effective wage, \$8.12.

-20 When we consider both the provider's labor and paid assistants' labor in our labor costs, however, we find that the differences in labor expenditures for providers serving lower income families vs. providers serving higher income families is less striking.
+$^{20}$ When we consider both the provider's labor and paid assistants' labor in our labor costs, however, we

 Expenditures on food and other out-of-pocket expenditures are lowest among providers serving families in the middle income group.
-This could be due to the fact that providers who serve low-income families receive more revenue in terms of subsidies and family child care systems, compared to those who serve low- and moderate-income families, and because providers who serve moderate- and high-income families have higher levels of revenue overall.
+This could be due to the fact that providers who serve low-income families receive more revenue in terms of subsidies and family child care systems, compared to those who serve low- and moderate-income families. and because providers who serve moderate- and high-income families have higher levels of revenue overall.